Alingsas-Kommun/modular-ai-assistant/readme.txt

 Yes, the plugin is fully translation-ready with support for WordPress i18n/l10n.

 == Changelog ==

+= 1.0.3 =
+* Moved the helpers away from the composer autoload to a regular require_once

 = 1.0.2 =
 * Fixed automated build script on composer install/update for the plugin type